-If you plan on being away for an extended period, it may be a good idea to shut of the main water supply to your home.
-This will help prevent water from flowing through any pipes or supply lines in your home, which will go a long way towards preventing untimely leaks that can cause major water damage when left unchecked.
+If you plan on being away for an extended period, it may be a good idea to shut off the main water supply to your home.
+This will help prevent water from flowing through any pipes or supply lines in your home.
+This will go a long way towards preventing untimely leaks that can cause major water damage when left unchecked.
 Even if you aren’t planning to be away for a long period of time, it is a good idea to check the status of your main shut off valve on an annual basis.
-If you find the valve is no longer working properly, you should make sure to get replaced by an expert Vancouver plumber before you leave.
+If you find the valve is no longer working properly, you should make sure to get replaced by an expert plumber before you leave.

 Address All Minor Leaks

 Even the smallest leak can lead to a major plumbing issue in a short period of time if allowed to go unchecked.
 A dripping faucet or a leaky toilet can quickly turn into a plumbing nightmare without prompt repairs from a plumbing expert.
 Even if the leak doesn’t lead to a burst pipe or other major issue, the constant flow of water can actually lead to a spike in your water bill.
 This cost can easily be avoided by having an experienced Vancouver plumber from MidCity Plumbers inspect the connections and status of all of your plumbing fixtures inside and outside of your home.

 Drain the Supply Lines